tlack/atree/README.md

 Here we keep going up the tree until we can't go any further (ends at 0).
 We call this form of iteration `exhaust`.
 It's called `scan` in K and Q.

-We reverse the result so that its in `parentA.parentB.parentC.child` order.
+We reverse the result so that it is in `parentA.parentB.parentC.child` order.

 ```
 exhaust(vec,start) = {